Do I Need Notarisation for UKVI?

 Last updated: March 2026

-No. UKVI does NOT require notarised translations for any standard UK visa application.
-A certified translation with a statement of accuracy is sufficient for all Home Office submissions.
-This page explains why and how much you save.
+No, you don't.
+UKVI doesn't require notarised translations for any standard UK visa application.
+A certified translation with a statement of accuracy is enough — for spouse, student, Skilled Worker, visitor, ILR, and citizenship applications.
+This page explains why the misconception sticks around (mostly US immigration practice), how much you save by skipping notarisation (£30–£50 per document), and the few cases where it's actually worth doing.

 Does UKVI require notarised translations?